zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 :::info**Required roles:** system administrator, security administrator
 :::

-Every REST request is required to provide valid authentication.
 As REST API services do not have mechanism of a long-term web session, it is necessary to have a way to establish an authenticated session outside of individual REST API services.

-In Zowe and in many other applications, this is achieved using JWT tokens that can be obtained by a specialized service, which can then be used to provide authentication information.
+In Zowe, authentication is achieved using JWT tokens that can be obtained by a specialized service, which can then be used to provide authentication information.
 This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

-This section focuses on the way how services in the Zowe API ecosystem are expected to accept and use these tokens so the API clients have unified experience.
+This article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.

 ### Token-based Login Flow and Request/Response Format

 The following sequence describes how authentication through JWT tokens works:

-1. The API client obtains JWT token by using POST method on `/auth/login` endpoint of API service that requires valid user ID and password.
+1. The API client obtains a JWT token by using the POST method on the `/auth/login` endpoint of the API service that requires a valid user ID and password.

 2. The API service calls an *authentication provider* that returns a JWT token that contains the user ID claim in the HTTP cookie named `apimlAuthenticationToken` with attributes `HttpOnly` and `Secure`.

-3. The API client remembers the JWT token or cookie and sends it with every request as the cookie with name `apimlAuthenticationToken`.
+3. The API client remembers <!-- Is there a more accurate word than "remembers"? -->the JWT token or cookie and sends the token with every request as a cookie with the name `apimlAuthenticationToken`.

 #### Obtaining the token

 - The full URL is the base URL of the API service plus `/auth/login`.
-If the application has the base URL with `/api/v1` then the full URL can be: `https://hostname:port/api/v1/auth/login`.
+If the application has the base URL with `/api/v1`, the full URL could have the format: `https://hostname:port/api/v1/auth/login`.

-- The credentials are provide in JSON request:
+- The credentials are provide in the JSON request:

     ```json
     {